Variable electro-optic shearing interferometry for ultrafast single-photon-level pulse characterization: Theory

 \subsection{Single-photon-level pulses}

-Next, let us consider a case of intensities that are too weak for us to observe the fringes directly [which ability we assumed for Eq. (\ref{eq:Ipm-fringe})].
-Instead, to recover the visibility, we interrogate the second-order correlation.
+Next, let us consider a case of intensities that are too weak for us to observe the fringes directly [which ability we assumed for Eq. (\ref{eq:Ipm-fringe})], and averaging is impossible due to phase instability.
+This could be, in our case, primarily due to rapid scanning of the time delay, which makes the phase stabilization difficult.
+In such case, to recover the visibility, we interrogate the second-order correlation.
 Indeed, assuming the interferometer remains stable over the (relatively short) averaging time $T$, for each ($\mu,\tau$), where here and henceforth we drop the $(j,k)$ indices, the product of intensities can be averaged $\langle I_+(t)I_-(t)\rangle_{\varphi}$ to yield a second-order correlation which is (see \nameref{appendixA}):

 with the averages $\langle.\rangle_{\varphi}$ taken over a uniform distribution of $\varphi$.